fdesanti/fast-lisa-subtraction/docs/source/indexes/installation.md

 conda install -c conda-forge gsl fftw -y
 ```

-You can then clone this repository and install it
+You can then clone the repository and install it

 ```
 git clone https://github.com/fdesanti/fast-lisa-subtraction.git